-Some things that influence the cost of pet insurance aren’t easy to change, such as the zip code in which you and your pet live.
-Which only makes it smart to take advantage of factors you can control to get a policy for less.
+Some things that influence the cost of pet health insurance aren’t easy to change, such as the zip code in which you and your pet live.
+Which only makes it smart to take advantage of factors you can control to get a policy from a pet insurance company for less.

 If you happen to be pet shopping, and you’re open to either a cat or a dog, you can save significantly on insurance by favoring a feline.